 • Sub-editor: changes the layout and appearance of the networked collage

-• Researcher – adds news feeds.
+• Researcher – adds news feeds.2.
+The Generator script:

 • Sub-editor: changes the layout and appearance of the networked collage